 English and Comparative Literary Studies

-Ranked in the top 10 UK departments for English by the Guardian University Guide (2014), the Times Good University Guide (2013) and the Complete University Guide (2014).
+Ranked 1st in the UK for research by the 2014 REF, we are also ranked in the top 10 UK departments for English by the Guardian University Guide (2014), the Complete University Guide (2014), and 1st for Creative Writing in the UK (Times/Sunday Times league table).

-The Warwick Writing Programme, founded in 1996, is the largest and most comprehensive of its kind in Europe.
+The Warwick Writing Programme is number one for Creative Writing in the UK (Times/Sunday Times 2014).
+Founded in 1996, it is the largest and most comprehensive of its kind in Europe.
 It is an internationally-acclaimed programme drawing students and staff from across the globe.
 Visit the Warwick Writing Programme website to find out more.

 What's it like to study English at Warwick?